l-portet/svelte-compiler-api/README.md

 ## How it woks

 Just send a `POST` request to the API with the Svelte component as the body.
-The API will return the compiled JS.
+The API will return the compiled JS output.

 ```bash
 curl \